Rigidity of superdense coding: Introduction

 \Cref{thm:rigidity} can be interpreted as expressing rigidity for superdense coding in the following way: given an arbitrary protocol $(\tau,(U_i))$ for superdense coding, there exists local isometries $V, W$ where if Alice applies $V$ and Bob applies $W$ to their share of $\tau$, then an EPR pair is extracted with an auxiliary state $\rho$ remaining.
 By pre-applying $V^*$ to Alice's unitary operators $U_i$, we discover that $U_i V^*$ has a very regular form: operationally, it can be interpreted as performing some projective measurement $\{ P_r\}$ on Alice's part of the auxiliary state $\rho$ to obtain some outcome $r$ in a set $\cal{R}$, and then based on $r$, applying a rotated version of the standard Bennett-Wiesner superdense coding protocol to Alice's part of the EPR pair.
 Finally, after sending her EPR qubit, Alice then applies some unitary operator $C_i$ on her remaining qubits (which does not affect Bob's measurement in any way).
+This considerably strengthens and extends the characterization of ``tight'' superdense coding protocols due to Vollbrecht and Werner~\cite[Lemma~3]{VW00-Pauli-operators} (see also Ref.~\cite{Werner01-teleportation-dense-coding}); they studied protocols in which the shared entangled state~$\tau$ is a state on~$\complex^2 \tensor \complex^2$ (or on~$\complex^d \tensor \complex^d$ in the case of~$d$-dimensional superdense coding protocols; see \Cref{sec-intro-d-dim}).
+This difference would be significant in a cryptographic setting; in the context of quantum key distribution, this is the difference between the \emph{device-independent\/} and \emph{semi-device-independent\/} settings.

 The proof of \Cref{thm:rigidity} is given in \Cref{sec:d2}.
 It proceeds via a number of reductions: first, using an information-theoretic argument, we show every superdense coding protocol $(\tau,(U_i))$ is locally equivalent to one that uses an EPR pair in the state $\tau$.
 Given this, we then show that each of the encoding operators $U_i$ can be individually block-diagonalized with respect to the EPR pair.
 Finally, we show that the blocks across the different encoding operators $U_i$ can be ``matched up'' in a way that they correspond to the Pauli matrices.
 Each of these steps requires carefully deducing the structure imposed on the state and the encoding operators by the correctness of the protocol.